elan0baharie/Artemis-Project/README.md

 * Node TypeScript Package

 This contains the compiler and all necessary tools.
-We'll need Node.js and npm installed on our machines first, though.
-(If you've completed our previous JavaScript coursework on your machine, you should already have these tools.
-If not, revisit the Installing Node lesson) .
+We'll need Node.js and npm installed on our machines first.

 We can install TypeScript globally via npm with the following command: